iiAtlas/plaud-recording-downloader/README.md

-# Atlas Notes Audio Downloader
+# Plaud Recording Downloader

-Browser extension scaffold for downloading audio files from Atlas Notes on [app.plaud.ai](https://app.plaud.ai/).
+Plaud Recording Downloader is a browser extension scaffold for downloading audio files from [app.plaud.ai](https://app.plaud.ai/).
 The project uses Manifest V3 with a service worker background script, a content script that scrapes Plaud’s recording list, resolves temporary download URLs via the Plaud API, and a popup UI that triggers downloads through the Chrome downloads API.

 ## Structure